Safety is something that Indiahikes is a pioneer of. Most modern trekking systems in our country have been introduced to

 9. Immediate action upon noticing symptoms: If any team member shows any COVID-19 symptoms, then, he/she will be immediately isolated and sent back to the base city.

 10. Freshly sanitized equipment for trekkers: Once trekkers get past the initial tests, they will be assigned their own freshly sanitized sleeping bags and liners, even at the base camp.
 These will be used throughout the trek.
 We advice you to use a small towel or napkin on the pillows at the base camp.

 12. Sanitized rooms at basecamps: All our rooms at the base camps and tents will be sanitized for your use.

 13. No village visits for trekkers: To keep local residents isolated, trekkers will not be allowed to venture into any villages or interact with locals on the way.
 From the base camp, they will only go onto the trek and leave from the base camp.

-14. Trekkers will not be allowed in the Indiahikes kitchen, where food is cooked for the entire slope team.
+14. Private, sanitized Indiahikes kitchens: Trekkers will not be allowed in the Indiahikes kitchen, where food is cooked for the entire slope team.

 15. Physical distancing on the slopes: Trekkers will not come in close contact with any Indiahikes staff except their Trek Leader, except in case of emergency.
-Social distancing will be maintained as much as the trek allows.
+Physical distancing will be maintained as much as the trek allows.